wonderunit/storyboarder/DEVELOPERS.md

     $ npm run build:mac # Mac only
     $ npm run build:win # Windows only
     $ npm run build     # Mac and Windows

+Remember to sync data files that have server representation (like `messages.json`).